kricheso/Cracking-the-Coding-Interview-Personal-Solutions/README.md

 }
 ```

 The myString variable is acutally not being mutated.
-What myString did was dereferenced itself from the original "Hello World!" string, and made a completely new string: World!".
+What myString did was dereferenced itself from the original "Hello World!" string, and made a completely new string: "World!".
 The original string is now left for the garbage collector.
 Therefore, we cannot mutate strings in this manner.
 In order to truly mutate strings, we need to use a character array or utilize the StringBuilder class.
 In this case, we will use the character array method.

-One way to approach this problem is to !!!FINSH LATER!!!
+One way to approach this problem is to loop through the array and count how many spaces are present.
+With that information, we then can find the total required amount of spaces.
+This is done by multiplying spaces by two and added it to trueLength.
+Then we will store that information in a variable called lengthNeeded and subtract one.
+This will represent the last index of the final result.
+Loop through the char array backwards in order to avoid checking modified work.
+If we see a space, we will insert a '0' into the currentIndex, a '2' in currentIndex-1 and a '%' in currentIndex-3.
+Then we will decrement currentIndex by 3 in order to point at an index that has not been modified.
+After the loop ends, currentIndex should be -1 and all the indexes in the array will have been modified.

 ```java
 public static void URLify(char[] str, int trueLength) {